Note: for the purposes of this article, the terms “gender” and “sex” are used interchangeably.

 It is forbidden to release semen wastefully.
 Therefore a person should not enter his wife and release outside of her… Those who release semen with their hands, beyond the fact that they commit a great transgression, a person who does this will abide under a ban of ostracism.
 Concerning them, it is said: “Your hands are filled with blood.”
 It is as if they killed a person.

-The Rambam makes a distinction between a situation of husband and wife versus a man doing it on his own, which is far worse and likened to murder.
+The Rambam makes a distinction between a situation of husband and wife versus a man doing it on his own, which is far worse and likened to “murder”.
 Having said that, many other great authorities in Jewish law were more lenient when it comes to wasting seed, especially when the intention is not evil.
 The Rambam’s contemporary, Rabbi Yehuda haHasid (1150-1217), wrote in his Sefer Hasidim that while masturbation is forbidden, and requires a great deal of penance to repair, it is occasionally permitted if it will prevent a person from a more serious sin.
 On that note, the Rambam himself wrote elsewhere (Commentary on the Mishnah, Sanhedrin 7:4) that wasting seed is not an explicit Torah prohibition, and carries no actual punishment of any kind.
 However, he writes in the same place that although many things are permitted when done consensually between husband and wife, it is nonetheless important to be exceedingly modest when it comes to sexuality.

 The later Kabbalists understood that the Torah carries no explicit punishment for wasting seed, but found an allusion to a more mystical punishment.
 They taught that wasting seed produces banimshovavim, literally “wayward children” (a term that comes from Jeremiah 3:14 and 3:22).
 These impure spirits—potential souls that are brought into this world without a body—attach to a man’s neck and cause him great damage, and can harm his children, too.
 There is no doubt that the Rambam, being a strict rationalist and staying away from anything “Kabbalistic”, would disagree with this approach.
-The Rambam did not believe in demons or evil spirits, and refused to accept the validity of many (if not all) Kabbalistic ideas and practices.
+The Rambam did not believe in demons or evil spirits, and refused to accept the validity of many Kabbalistic ideas and practices.

 The Arizal (Rabbi Isaac Luria, 1534-1572), perhaps the greatest of Kabbalists, was a major proponent of the banim shovavim notion.
 Since his time, it has become customary in some communities to focus on purifying from sexual sins and from wasted seed during the weeks when we read the consecutive parashas of Shemot, Va’era, Bo, Beshalach, Yitro, and Mishpatim.
 Since the initials of these parashas spell “shovavim”, it is thought to be an auspicious time for such repentance.
 Yet even the Arizal taught that wasting seed is primarily a problem when a person does so on their own, for selfish, lustful reasons.
 If one is married, and there is genuine loving intimacy between husband and wife, the prohibition is no longer so clear cut.
 (See, for example, Sha’ar HaMitzvot on Noach).